CarebearBooks/process-builder/README.md

 - **Simple Mode** — Linear list of steps.
 Drag to reorder.
 This is the primary mode and is fully built.
 - **Flow Mode** — Node-based canvas using React Flow.
 For branching/conditional workflows.
 UI placeholder exists; canvas not yet implemented.

+### Execution Context

+When a template is *run* against a client, the builder is not involved — the execution engine (Supabase Edge Function, Phase 6) takes over.
+It creates a `process_executions` row and iterates through `step_executions`, calling the appropriate agent or tool per step type.
+The builder's job is only template authoring.

 ---